There are a plethora of tools out there. Which ones are the best? How do you choose?

 Notes, Planning and General Organization

-Google Drive – Cloud storage is ubiquitous these days.
-Box, Dropbox, OneDrive.
+Google Drive – Cloud storage is ubiquitous today.
+Google Drive, Box, Dropbox, OneDrive.
 My advice, pick ONE.
 Honestly, they’re all good these days.
-I like Google Drive because I’m a big Google fan/user, and it works well in my workflow.
+I like Google Drive because I’m a big Google fan/user (and now employee), and it works extremely well in my workflow.

 Lemome Notebook – Pen and paper is not dead.
-I’m a tech guy making that statement.
 It’s good to write and draw on physical paper.
-OK, no soapbox here.
-Seriously though, this notebook is amazing!
+This notebook is amazing!
 Don’t go buy a Moleskin.
 I’ve had both, and I can say the quality of the Lemome for the price is just amazing.
-It lays flat, ink doesn’t bleed through, comes in ruled, blank, dotted and squared page options, etc. It’s just an all around great deal.
+It lays flat, ink doesn’t bleed through the pages, comes in ruled, blank, dotted and squared page options, etc. It’s an all around great deal.

 Bullet Journal – This isn’t a product, it’s a way of journaling.
 I have been using this method since 2015 and have really enjoyed it’s simple structure.
 I can easily index my paper notes with simple and flexible symbols.
 Check out the website, watch the 5 minute video, and see if you might like it.

-Slack – I am going to make a bold claim.
-There is no other app that’s improved my collaboration with teams more than Slack has.
-Now, there are also pitfalls.
+Persistent Chat – I’m going to make a bold claim.
+There is no other app that’s improved my collaboration with teams and co-workers more than persistent chat has.
+Now, there are pitfalls to chat.
 If you struggle with boundaries and being disciplined, then you will probably fall into the trap of overuse.
 Be smart about it.
-If you need to communicate important things to a group that people need to ponder before responding, don’t use Slack for that.
+If you need to communicate important things to a group that people need to ponder before responding, don’t use persistent chat for that.
 Use it as a tool to hash things out quickly together.
 Use it for automation.
+Slack is the OG (I guess if you’re not factoring in IRC).
+I even made a business case in 2015 to convince my work of it’s potential.
+Today I’m all in on Google Chat.

-Zoom.us – Best conferencing solution I’ve used in a long time.
-It’s lightweight and works on any platform.
+Google Meet – Easiest web conferencing solution ever.
+It works on any platform, no software download needed.
+The only thing you need is a free Google account.
 Very easy to use, which is important when you just want to host a meeting.
-Everyone will get in on time and not have to learn a complicated UI.
+Everyone will get in on time and not have to learn a complicated user interface.

 Project, Task and Work Management

-Wrike – I’ve used this for work.
+Wrike – I’ve used this for work since 2013.
 This tool is incredibly flexible for planning projects, general task management, processing requests, and facilitating collaboration among teams.
 It takes some set up to get going, but it’s a very capable tool and used by some of the largest companies in the world.
+If you value flexibility and customizability for more complex workflows, you should definitely consider Wrike.

-Xero – Accounting and bookkeeping.
+WaveApps – Accounting and bookkeeping.
 Not my strong suit.
-Thankfully Xero makes it easy!
+Thankfully Wave makes it easy and has a beautiful UI!
+Integrates with Stripe, which I also couldn’t do business without.

 Anchor.fm – An app that allows you to create, publish, and host podcasts.
 For free.
 I used Libsyn for hosting my podcast in the past, but recently switched to Anchor to make the whole publishing process easier.
 Anchor publishes to all the major platforms (Apple Podcast, Spotify, etc.).
 Did I mention it’s free?